catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-[ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected [ ] search using ignition
+[ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected [ ] check originals vs original dbb
+[ ] search using ignition
 [ ] add convert multitone to single tone
 [ ] duplicate lead to Rhythm
 [ ] Repair broken CDLC
-[ ] add 46&2 lyrics from old one
 [ ] overrite rename buttons
 [ ] replace all does not exist
 [ ] each platform should have its own remote location [ ] INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN [ ] fix import current month
-[ ] gasoline cannot be packed
-[ ] check originals vs original dbb
-[ ] why do i have duplciates on the ps3
-[ ] multiple repacks cannt happen
-[ ] progress bar on possible duplicate import is too short [ ] cannot find sick sick sic (override)
+[ ] cannot find sick sick sic (override)
 [ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD [ ] usa peaches long naming fails at packing (shortes folder the random id) [ ] ps3 long names sogs(149char)(cannot be read)
-  [ ] after selecting deselect incl.
-Beta
 [ ] Add repair option
-[ ] update readme.md screenshots
-[ ] year inconsitencies (check should show these as well) [ ] check author db saving being used at pack
-[ ] why album id is the same as artist id
+[ ] year inconsitencies (check should show these as well) [ ] why album id is the same as artist id
 [ ] if no delete then dont delete DBscocnvert and ftp is it working at mass packing [ ] mantra cannot be imported